Chaoses-Ib/ObsidianShell/README.md

 - Recent
   Link the Markdown file to Recent vault and open the vault.

-You can change the opening mode in `ObsidianCLI.exe.Config`:
+You can change the opening mode in `ObsidianShell.Config`:
 ```xml
 <add key="OpenMode" value="VaultFallback" />
 ```